-- I) A shoreline committee should be created to provide direction and input into the continuing application and management of the shoreline.
+1) A shoreline committee should be created to provide direction and input into the continuing application and management of the shoreline.
 This could be a subgroup of the existing Project and/or Technical Committees.
-Since 1994, this group has met periodically to provide direction to ABCA staff when significant issues arise that need community peer review. - 2) The SMP should be distributed to lakeshore stakeholders, cottage communities, municipalities and other interested groups and persons to promote better understanding of our shoreline environment and the need to properly manage it in a sustainable manner. - 3) Information should be regularly conveyed to educate the general public about the shoreline, especially to expand landowner knowledge to include the littoral cell concept and an ecosystem approach to shoreline management.
-In this way, the lakeshore population will become more aware of the overall impact that specific actions will have or may have on the shoreline as a natural system.
+Since 1994, this group has met periodically to provide direction to ABCA staff when significant issues arise that need community peer review.

+2) The SMP should be distributed to lakeshore stakeholders, cottage communities, municipalities and other interested groups and persons to promote better understanding of our shoreline environment and the need to properly manage it in a sustainable manner.

+3) Information should be regularly conveyed to educate the general public about the shoreline, especially to expand landowner knowledge to include the littoral cell concept and an ecosystem approach to shoreline management.
+In this way, the lakeshore population will become more aware of the overall impact that specific a) A sediment budget should be determined for the dynamic beach shoreline, to assess long-term change effects as discussed under the topic of Goderich Harbour (Section 3.2.5).